 The Other Side of Heaven tells the story of emeritus general authority John H. Groberg as he served as a missionary in Tonga when he was 19 years old.
 But what most people don’t know is that the movie, which starred Christopher Gorhman and Anne Hathaway, may not have come into existence without the prodding of Thomas S. Monson.

-President Monson had been the area's supervisor while Elder Groberg was mission president, and when Elder Groberg was called as a general authority, one of the first things President Monson told the new leader was, “John, I want you to write a book about your missionary experiences in Tonga . . . because if you don’t, that will be a chapter of Church history that will be lost."
+President Monson had been the area's supervisor while Elder Groberg was a mission president, and when Elder Groberg was called as a general authority, one of the first things President Monson told the new leader was, “John, I want you to write a book about your missionary experiences in Tonga . . . because if you don’t, that will be a chapter of Church history that will be lost."
 Though it took some prodding and over a year of work, Elder Groberg finished the book.

 Later, when Davis discovered the book and wanted to make a film out of it, he was given approval on the condition that they didn’t take too much creative license.
 When The Other Side of Heaven was completed, there was a special screening for the First Presidency, Quorum of the Twelve, other authorities, and their wives at the Joseph Smith Memorial Building.
 It was the first time Elder Groberg would see the film as well, and he was nervous.
 Elder Groberg recalls, “As it went on, I remember seeing President Hinckley laughing here and there, and then President Monson would lean over and say, ‘I like that part,’ and then President Faust would every once in a while tap me on the shoulder and say, ‘That’s good.
 I like that.'”
 During the moments of silence after the movie concluded, Elder Groberg remembers President Hinckley standing and giving his approval: “He had his cane with him at the time and he poked Mitch in the back and said, ‘Good job, young man!
 Good job!
 I like it.
 I think it will do a lot of good.’
 Then he turned to me and he said, ‘Well, that was good.’
 And again he said, ‘I just have a feeling that’s going do a lot of good.’
 Then he turned to his counselors and said, ‘Well, let’s get back to work!’”

 And it has done a lot of good.
 The Grobergs have scrapbooks full of letters and emails from people who have learned about or come back to the Church because of the movie, and it continues to grow.
 The Other Side of Heaven has now sold millions of copies worldwide and, Mitch says, “has been shown in every major Muslim country in the world.
 Yemen, Iraq, Indonesia, The United Arab Emirates, Saudi Arabia.
-Places were the word ‘Mormon’ could never ever be uttered out loud.
+Places where the word ‘Mormon’ could never ever be uttered out loud.
 It’s been on T.V. and sold in their DVD shops.”
-He concludes, “We shouldn’t expect other people to tell people who we [the Mormons] are.”
+He concludes, “We shouldn’t expect other people to tell people who we [the Latter-day Saints] are.”

 What to Expect from the Sequel